swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-for-sql-databases.md

     ON Customers.Name = Orders.CustomerName
     ORDER BY Orders.Date ASC

     The SQL query is extremely slow.
-Your boss has hinted that if you can make this query take less than 5 minutes to execute, you&#8217;ll be allowed to attend the Catalina wine mixer this year at the company&#8217;s expense.
+Your boss has hinted that if you can make this query take less than 5 minutes to execute, you'll be allowed to attend the Catalina wine mixer this year at the company's expense.
 Without changing the SQL query, how could you speed the query up?

     (add a foreign key to Orders.CustomerName)
     (change Customers.Name and Orders.CustomerName to an integer field instead) </li>
     *   You run a political campaign web site where supporters can sign up for a newsletter.
 They provide their name and email, which is saved into a SQL database on the backend.
-Someone is hacking into your web site&#8217;s SQL database and injecting malicious code.
-Your campaign&#8217;s security expert is already creating a GUI interface using Visual Basic to see if they can track an IP address.
-What&#8217;s the easiest way to prevent future SQL injection attacks?
+Someone is hacking into your web site's SQL database and injecting malicious code.
+Your campaign's security expert is already creating a GUI interface using Visual Basic to see if they can track an IP address.
+What's the easiest way to prevent future SQL injection attacks?
         (sanitize any data going into and out of the database using the mysql\_real\_escape_string() and htmlspecialchars() functions)</li> </ol>